codingforeternity/datascience/Assorted-Ideas.md

 Email: ML for aggregated knowledge
 * On the Web for example.
 How many sites support a particular point of view
 * Internetal Consensus!

+Email: ML for myths
+* Eg diets
+* Things with tons of unproven "knowledge"
+* Can myths/diets be debunked using ML?